petartotev/PT_Demo_NET_Kubernetes/README.md

 ## Setup

-1. Create a new .NET blank solution `PT_Demo_NET_Kubernetes`
+1. Create a new .NET blank solution `PT_Demo_NET_Kubernetes`.

-2. Create a new .NET Web API project `DemoNetKubernetes`
+2. Create a new .NET Web API project `DemoNetKubernetes`.

-3. Introduce Memory- and Cpu- Controllers with endpoints processing Memory / CPU intensive workloads.
+3. Introduce CpuController and MemoryController having endpoints that process CPU / Memory intensive workloads.

 4. Create `Dockerfile` in the DemoNetKubernetes.csproj directory:
 ```